Click fraud is a serious problem in PPC. Here's more on the concept and how to combat it.

 Google Ads has a traffic quality center that will helps reimburse affected users.
 If their system detects that a click is fraudulent then they automatically refund you the cost of the click.

 Pay-per-click users will often fall for this myth.
-However, the reality is, there are thousands of malicious bots and unethical competitors looking to waste your budget at any given moment.
+However, the reality is, there are thousands of malicious bots and unethical competitors looking to waste your budget at any time.

 Inaccurate tracking combined with dysfunctional click fraud monitoring software, or worse, no click fraud software at all, means it is almost impossible to track who is clicking your ads manually.
-With Google Ads not recording individual user IP addresses, there is no way to track how many fraudulent clicks you are getting.
+As Google Ads doesn’t record users’ IP addresses, there is no way to track how many fraudulent clicks you are getting.
 Just because you can’t see it doesn’t mean it’s not happening.

 You might think that with a growing increase in click fraud cases that Google would be tackling the problem.
 The reality is that Google has a click filter, but they don’t block the fraud.
 If you’re one of the lucky ones you might get a refund, but not everyone does.

-Considering that Google makes 90%+ of their revenue from paid clicks, it’s in their best interest for you to believe their clicks are genuine.
+Considering that Google makes over 90% of their revenue from paid clicks, it’s in their best interest for you to believe their clicks are genuine.

 The ugly truth is that nobody is immune.
 Every advertiser can be affected – from small businesses to large multi-billion dollar companies.
 If you are running pay per click then you’re at risk of experiencing fraudulent clicks.